dylncheng/dylncheng/README.md

 <br>

 🔭 Here are some projects I've worked on this year: <br>
+- A mock Instagram app
+- Sorting algorithm visualization using React
+- Student-oriented GIS using GTK in C++
 - A Task App for NewHacks 2021
 - A minimalistic weather app
 - A recipe API
 <br>

 🌱 I'm currently working on......
-- Algorithm visualisation on a map with GTK in C++
+- Final exams...
 <br>

 📫 Feel free to reach out to me on Linkedin or by email:
-> chengdylan02@gmail.com | www.linkedin.com/in/dylnchng
+> dylan.cheng@mail.utoronto.ca| www.linkedin.com/in/dylnchng

 <!--
 **dylncheng/dylncheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.